svanderburg/nijs/README.md

     exports.pkgs = pkgs;

 The above composition module has the same meaning as the synchronous composition module shown earlier.
-The main difference is that all functions provide a callback interface.
+The minor difference is that all functions provide a callback interface.

 Building asynchronous packages through a command-line utility